 *All of reactions categorized within this SOC were accidental exposures to non-patients.

 No clinically significant adverse interactions with commonly used preanesthetic drugs, or drugs used during anesthesia (muscle relaxants, intravenous agents, and local anesthetic agents) were reported in clinical trials.
-The effect of SUPRANE (desflurane) on the disposition of other drugs has not been determined.
-Similar to isoflurane, SUPRANE (desflurane) does not predispose to premature ventricular arrhythmias in the presence of exogenously infused epinephrine in swine.
+The effect of SUPRANE (desflurane, USP) on the disposition of other drugs has not been determined.
+Similar to isoflurane, SUPRANE (desflurane, USP) does not predispose to premature ventricular arrhythmias in the presence of exogenously infused epinephrine in swine.